<< Yesterday

 1986 Jimmy Jones tosses a one-hit shutout in his major league debut when San Diego blanks Houston, 5-0.
 The 22-year-old # 1 draft pick, who will post a 43-39 record during his eight-year big league career with the Padres, Yankees, and Astros, allows only a third-inning triple to the opposing pitcher Bob Knepper.

 1987 Darryl Strawberry and Howard Johnson become the first teammates to hit 30 homers and steal 30 bases in the same season when the 'Straw' swipes two bags in the Mets' 7-1 victory over Chicago at Wrigley Field.
-The southpaw swinger is only the tenth member of the 30-30 club but is the fourth player, along with HoJo, Indians' right fielder Joe Carter, and Reds' center fielder Eric Davis to accomplish the feat this season.
+The southpaw swinger is only the tenth member of the 30-30 club but is the fourth player, along with HoJo, Indians' right fielder Joe Carter and Reds' center fielder Eric Davis, who also accomplished the feat this season.

 1987 Howard Johnson breaks a 53-year-old National League record when he strokes his 36th home run as a switch hitter in the Mets' 7-1 victory over Chicago at Wrigley Field.
 The third baseman's historic homer, the team's franchise-high seventh grand slam of the season, surpasses the mark established by Cardinals' first baseman Ripper Collins in 1934 but is far less than the major league record of 54 set in 1961 by Yankees slugger Mickey Mantle.